gtheler/thesis-defense/slides.md

 en orden cronológico

-add complexity only when you must
+> Add complexity only where you must.

  * Fortran -> complejidad innecesaria
  * C